How night lenses work

 Frequently asked questions

-Orthokeratology lenses exert corrective pressure during the night on (the epithelial cells of) the central cornea, which is thereby flattened (to the extent necessary).
+Are you younger than 22?
+Then you will receive a €5 discount on the monthly amount.Orthokeratology lenses exert corrective pressure during the night on (the epithelial cells of) the central cornea, which is thereby flattened (to the extent necessary).
 During the day, when the lenses aren’t worn, the cornea only retracts very slowly, allowing the wearer to see clearly without the use of aids.

 Because orthokeratology lenses are worn during the night, less moisture reaches the eye.
 This can make the eye quite dry.
 In the past, it was thought that this would lead to more infections.
 However, studies have shown that ortho-k lenses do not lead to a significantly higher number of infections.
 Since the very start, Visser Contactlenzen has only prescribed night lenses under strict protocols.
 The fact remains that the risk of infection with night lenses is by definition higher than with soft myopia-inhibiting lenses.
 If your child’s myopia can be slowed down using soft myopia-inhibiting lenses, this option is always preferable to ortho-k lenses.